astorfi/TensorFlow-World/README.rst

 TensorFLow World
 ************************

-The tutorials are ready to used and the explanations are present in the wiki_ associated with this repository.
+This repository is aimed to provide simple and ready-to-use tutorials for TensorFlow.
+The explanations are present in the wiki_ associated with this repository.
+Each tutorial has a source code and its documetation.

 +--------------------------------------------------+----------------------------------------------------------+
 |                                                  |                                                          |